 Free 7-day TrialSubscribe Now

 For those who want to go with a low-cost option, Sling TV is your best bet.
 With Sling TV, you can get local FOX affiliates and FS1 through Sling TV’s “Sling Blue” package.
-This will cost you just $25 per month.
+This will cost you just $30 a month.

 Anyone looking to get access to Telemundo Deportes through Sling TV will also benefit.
 The Sling Blue subscription comes with NBC Sports as well.
 Because Telemundo Deportes is now a part of the NBCUniversal family, World Cup matches will also be broadcast through the NBC Sports app, so long as you have a subscription to any service that carries NBC Sports.